radixdlt/radixdlt-javascript/packages/application/README.md

 // },
 ```

-But not sure how useful this is.
-Probably `activeAddress` and `accounts` is all you need.
+The `activeAccount` is probably not so useful, better to use the `activeAddress` and `accounts` properties

 ### Token Balances